Gloucester County, New Jersey: Public transportation

-NJ Transit bus service between the county and Philadelphia Greyhound Terminal in Center City Philadelphia is available on the 313 and 315 routes.
+NJ Transit bus service between the county and 30th Street Station in Center City Philadelphia is available on the 313 and 315 routes.
 Additional public transportation in the county includes the 400, 401 (from Salem), 402 (from Pennsville Township), 403, 408, 410 (from Bridgeton), and 412 (from Sewell) routes, and local service is available on the 455 (Cherry Hill to Paulsboro) and 463 (between Woodbury and the Avandale Park/Ride in Winslow Township) routes.

 The Glassboro–Camden Line, a proposed 18 mi diesel multiple unit (DMU) light rail system to connect with the River Line and PATCO Speedline in Camden, was initially anticipated to be in operation by 2019.
 However, a lack of an official sponsor and funding source have to date delayed the project.

 Freight rail

-Gloucester County is located in Conrail's South Jersey/Philadelphia Shared Assets Area, freight rail in the county travels along Penns Grove Secondary, the Salem Branch, and the Vineland Secondary.
+Gloucester County is located in Conrail's South Jersey/Philadelphia Shared Assets Area, freight rail in the county travels along the Penns Grove Secondary, the Salem Branch, and the Vineland Secondary.
 SMS Rail Lines handles interchanges with CSX Transportation and Norfolk Southern Railway.